(See also Obesity.)

 Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.

-In the United States, more than 200,000 people have bariatric surgery each year.
+In the United States, about 160,000 people have bariatric surgery each year.
 This number accounts for almost two thirds of the total number of bariatric procedures done worldwide.
 These procedures result in substantial weight loss.
 People may lose half or even more of their excess weight and as much as 80 to 160 pounds.
 Weight loss is rapid at first and then slows gradually over a period of about 1 to 2 years.
 Weight loss is often maintained for years.
 The loss greatly reduces the severity and risk of weight-related medical problems (such as sleep apnea and diabetes).
 It improves mood, self-esteem, body image, activity level, and the ability to work and interact with other people.

 When obesity is severe—for example, if body mass index (BMI) is 40 or higher—surgery is the treatment of choice.
 Surgery is also appropriate when people with a BMI 35 or higher have serious weight-related health problems, such as diabetes, high blood pressure, sleep apnea, or heart failure.